microsoft/apisix-az-genai-accelerator/README.md

 This command:

-- syncs your config/secrets into Key Vault,
+- seeds Key Vault from `secrets` in your tfvars,
 - builds/pushes container images (remote ACR build by default),
 - deploys the Container Apps workload.